 Rapid advances of immuno-oncology have triggered a new need for tumour models growing in immunocompetent mice.
 The syngeneic tumour models were mostly generated by inducing tumours in mice.
-Each model can develop subcutaneous or orthotopic tumour when implanted in the matching strain of immunocompetent mice.
+Each model can develop subcutaneous or orthotopic tumours when implanted in the matching strain of immunocompetent mice.

 Our approval for animal experimentation allows us to implant those models in C57BL/6, BALB/c, B6D2F1 and C3H.
 With a delay of a few weeks, we can obtain the agreement for other mouse strains.

 In preclinical immuno-oncology, the syngeneic models are widely used to test combinations with approved Immune-Checkpoint Inhibitors like anti-PD1 or anti-PDL1.
 Amongst our syngeneic tumour models, we characterised several displaying primary resistances to anti-PD1 and/or anti-PDL1.
-Those models of primary resistances complement our offer for secondary resistances.
+These models of primary resistances complement our offer for secondary resistances.